-- A. based on review and comprehension of current OT literature, develop an appreciation of the history and philosophy of occupational therapy in order to understand the role of the OT and OTA; - B. demonstrate an understanding of the AOTA Code of Ethics and Standards of Practice in order to perform legally and ethically throughout the OT process; - C. demonstrate an understanding of the Occupational Therapy Practice Framework Domain and Process - D. identify models of practice and frames of reference that are used in occupational therapy;
+- A. Based on review and comprehension of current OT literature, develop an appreciation of the history and philosophy of occupational therapy in order to understand the role of the OT and OTA; - B. examine the Occupational Therapy Practice Act and Code of Ethics in order to perform legally and ethically within a variety of practice settings; - C. relate basic service management functions to safe and responsible performance within a variety of practice settings; - D. apply models of practice and frames of reference that are used in occupational therapy; - E. demonstrate knowledge of applicable national requirements for licensure, certification, or registration under state law

-- E. demonstrate knowledge of educational preparation, certification, and supervision guidelines to function effectively in a variety of roles and practice settings - F. analyze data, utilize technology and think critically in order to understand the roles and responsibilities of the OT and OTA in various practice settings. - G. Demonstrate effective computer literacy, and oral and written communication skills
+- F. analyze data, utilize technology and think critically in order to understand the roles and responsibilities of the OT and OTA in various practice settings. - G. Demonstrate effective computer literacy. and oral and written communication skills